 Born: 23rd August 1887, Trowse cum Newton, Norfolk.

-Died: 8th July 1916; age 27; KiA – Contalmaison, France.
-He was wounded by a shell explosion, initially surviving but dying soon after.
+Died: 8th July 1916; age 27; KiA by a shell explosion – Contalmaison, France.
+A piece of the shell struck Harry on the back of the head.
 His body was not recovered from the battlefield.

 Residence: Orwell Lodge, Portishead, Somersetshire.